-Be careful what you say in the present about cybersecurity policy or cyber incidents.
+Be careful what you say now about cybersecurity policy or cyber incidents.
 Some victims of cyber crimes have previously made grandiose pronouncements about their own security measures, or have criticized others who have been attacked.
 The press will hold you accountable for what you said in the past if you fall victim.

-Similarly, avoid providing details about the scope of the event in the early phases of the incident (and if you can avoid discussing the scope altogether, even better).
+Similarly, avoid providing details about the scope of the event, especially in the early phases of the incident, and if you can avoid discussing the scope altogether, even better.
 Details available at the outset will change as you investigate.
 A common mistake is to say something that later turns out not to be true (e.g., "they didn't steal very much," or "no personal information was taken").
 Saying only what you know for sure is the safest course.
 Statements should focus on the actions you are taking to make the situation right for the affected stakeholders.

 Develop some boilerplate language in advance, ideally in consultation with your legal representatives, so that you can draft statements or talking points quickly if an incident occurs.
+If possible, tailor it in each of the five scenarios you choose to plan against.
 At a minimum, create a simple Q & A document that you can rapidly revise if you actually need to use it.
 Creating a Q & A document in advance will help you to think as much about what you won't say as what you will say.
 For example, the first question will often be, "What happened?"
 However, you may not be able to answer that for days or weeks.
 The fact that you don't know what kind of breach will take place can actually help you write better boilerplate answers in advance.